tob-har/one_sample_osc/README.md

 It is also possible to extend them for processing more audio channels, or to put an offset at one of the audio write speed or playback frequency for instant audible stereo effects.

-### About the help files and how to get started
+### About the help files and how to get started in Pure Data

-Download the release linked above.
+Download the release V. 0.1.1 linked above.
 Extract the .zip file.
 Put the Pure Data vanilla abstractions [one_sample_osc_1] and [one_sample_osc_2] in a new Pure Data patcher.
 Open help file to get furhter informations and to explore the most basic features with a demo sample.